VO₂ Max Testing in Red Bank NJ: What It Actually Tells You About Your Health and Longevity

 VO₂ Max Testing in Red Bank NJ: What It Actually Tells You

-Most people think VO₂ max is just a measure of “cardio fitness.”
+Most people think VO₂ max is just a measure of “cardio fitness” and is something only relevant to athletes.

 In reality, it is one of the strongest predictors of mortality, functional independence, and long-term healthspan.